BREAST CANCER PROFILE — Battle continues for Adrienne Lott after double mastectomy - Port Arthur News

 In 2017, a decade after her initial diagnoses, Lott had an appointment at her OBGYN for an unrelated health issue.

 “She noticed that I had a growth under my skin, because I had gotten breast implants after my double mastectomy,” Lott said.
 “I thought it was scar tissue because it was literally in a line along the scar.
-I think the physician new it was a tumor, but because I wasn’t seeing her for that reason, she recommended I get it checked out.”
+I think the physician knew it was a tumor, but because I wasn’t seeing her for that reason, she recommended I get it checked out.”

 Lott promptly made a follow up appointment and found out her worst nightmare had come true.